 The nonce and the two hashes combined need to create a new hash that meets the criteria established by Bitcoin network.
 The only way to find a valid hash is by trying random nonce numbers until the hash criteria is met.
 This is what takes an enormous amount of energy and computing power.

-Bitcoin mining uses an energy intensive consensus mechanism known as Proof-of-work.
+Bitcoin mining uses an energy intensive consensus mechanism known as Proof-of-Work.

-And there you have it.
+So there you have it.
 More or less.

 The main thing to understand here is this: